myrenyang/SynologyDsmDdns/README.md

 ---

-# Synology GoDaddy DDNS Script 📜
+# Synology Add GoDaddy DDNS 📜

 The is a script to be used to add [Godaddy](https://www.godaddy.com/) as a DDNS to [Synology](https://www.synology.com/) NAS.
 The script used an API v1.